Skip to content

 Here is more information that you should know before booking a tour:

-• The distillery may not always be viewed in a full operational capacity.
+• The distillery may not always be viewed in a total operational capacity.
 This is due to varying cycles of production

-• Children under 8 years of age are not permitted to join the guided tour.
+• Children under 8 are not permitted to join the guided tour.

 Bushmills Village

 Settled on the banks of the river Bush, the Bushmills Distillery has been operating in a small village of the same name for over 400 years.
-Locals believe that hand crafting small batches is the only way to produce beautifully smooth tasting Irish Whiskey.
+Locals believe hand-crafting small batches is the only way to produce beautifully smooth-tasting Irish Whiskey.

-The name of the village derives from an old but large watermill that was built on the river Bush in the early 17th century.
+The village’s name derives from an old but large watermill built on the Bush River in the early 17th century.

-Why not take a short tour of the town by watching our video below!
+Why not take a short town tour by watching our video below?

 Explore Bushmills Town in Co.
 Antrim!